qlik-oss/core-website/docs/docs/services/qix-engine/apis/data-loading/introduction.md

-# Data Loading API
+# Data Connector API

 !!! warning "Experimental feature"
     This feature is in an experimental state.
 Use with caution since this feature may change in the future.

-The data loading API in Qlik Associative Engine is based on gRPC.
+The Data Connector API in Qlik Associative Engine is based on gRPC.
 If you are new to gRPC we recommend that you [read their documentation](https://grpc.io/docs/) as well as check our [examples](#examples) how they are used when loading data into the engine.